mne-tools/mne-bids/paper/paper.md

 ---
-title: "MNE-BIDS: Organizing neurophysiological data into the BIDS format and facilitating their analysis"
+title: "MNE-BIDS: Organizing electrophysiological data into the BIDS format and facilitating their analysis"
 tags:
   - Python
   - BIDS